-You’ll need a Haskell project named using-json
+You’ll need a Haskell project named using-json for this tutorial.

 The setup is identical to the setup in Getting Started